-MLPF&S has agreed, subject to the terms and conditions of the underwriting agreement and a terms agreement, to purchase from ML&Co. \$1,313,000 aggregate principal amount of SUMS.
+MLPF&S has agreed, subject to the terms and conditions of the underwriting agreement and a terms agreement, to purchase from ML&Co. \$ aggregate principal amount of SUMS.
 The underwriting agreement provides that the obligations of the underwriter are subject to certain conditions and that the underwriter will be obligated to purchase all of the SUMS if any are purchased.

 The underwriter has advised ML&Co. that it proposes initially to offer the SUMS to dealers that will resell the SUMS to the public at the offering price set forth on the cover page of this prospectus supplement.
 The underwriter is offering the SUMS subject to receipt and acceptance and subject to the underwriter's right to reject any order in whole or in part.
-Proceeds to be received by ML&Co.
+Proceeds to be received by ML&Co. will be net of the underwriting discount and expenses payable by ML&Co.